-The South Australian Rangelands Alliance sees Bush Heritage and Arid Recovery cooperate extensively on conservation research, feral animal and weed control methods, and land conservation approaches for improving biodiversity outcomes in the region.
+The South Australian Rangelands Alliance sees the two organisations cooperating extensively on conservation research, feral animal and weed control methods, and land conservation approaches for improving biodiversity outcomes in the region.

 Bush Heritage already protects nine Rangelands ecosystems on Bon Bon Station Reserve, located between the Yellabinna Wilderness Area and Lake Eyre.
 The reserve is home to vulnerable and threatened species such as Major Mitchell Cockatoos, Chestnut-breasted Whiteface, Southern Hairy-nosed Wombats, Club Spear-grass and Western Myall woodlands.